top of page

 The noun 'barricade' has a fascinating etymology that traces its origins to the French language.
 The term can be broken down into two components: 'barre' and 'cade.'
 'Barre' in Old French referred to a bar or rod, often used as a barrier or obstruction.
 It can be traced back further to the Late Latin word 'barra,' which had a similar meaning.
 The second part, 'cade,' is derived from the Old Provençal word 'cada,' meaning a barricade or fortification.
 Over time, these elements merged to form the word 'barricade' as we know it today.
 Its etymological roots vividly reflect its purpose as a structure used to block or restrict movement, echoing its historical significance in fortifications and obstacles.

-Find the meaning of barricade
+Quiz: Find the meaning of the noun barricade:

 Try Again!